Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Dhruv Jain

-Just one question.
-Quantitatively, this industry over the last four or five years has seen a fair bit of competitive intensity, right?
-So in your mind is that competitive intensity across segments coming off or it’s still sort of the same as what we’ve seen in the past.
+And just one question quantitatively in this industry over the last four or five years has seen a fair bit of competitive intensity, right?
+So, in your mind is that competitive intensity across segments coming off or it’s still sort of the same as what we’ve seen in the past?

 Ravindra Singh Negi

-To me, I think the number of entrances slowed down but number of existing players getting into different sector is increasing.
-Unless you have a right to win and a synergy that you want to build up, each category that you do will have a value of debt.
-So you could probably, you know, if you get into fans, the value of debt could be about 200, 250 crores.
-Because post that your distribution, your brand, your service, your premiumization, your consumer pool starts to taken.
-So to me, I don’t, I think the number of new entrants would be not increasing much but the existing players would then get into each other’s categories far more.
+To me, I think the number of entrants has slowed down, but a number of existing players getting into different segments is increasing.
+I don’t know if you have a right to win and a synergy that you want to build up, each category that you do will have a value of debt.
+So, you could probably — if you get into fans, the value of this could be about INR200 crores, INR250 crores.
+Because post that, your distribution, your brand, your service, your premiumization and your consumer pull starts to kick in.
+So, to me, I don’t — I think the number of new entrants would be not increasing much but the existing players would then get into each other’s categories far more.

 Dhruv Jain